 The evolution of scientific research throughout history has shed light on the nature of intermolecular forces.
 Nowadays, their ubiquitous role in nature is well known.
-For instance, they are responsible for the state of matter: the definite density of liquid water and its incompressibility to smaller volumes witness the existence of intermolecular forces keeping the constituent molecules together and the rise of repulsive forces when one tries to push them closer to each other [2].
-However, intermolecular forces can even lead molecules to arrange into solids: molecular solids are defined as a state of matter where a theoretically infinite number of molecules is kept together in a pripdic lattice by intermolecular forces [3].
+For instance, they are responsible for the states of matter: the definite density of liquid water and its incompressibility to smaller volumes witness the existence of intermolecular forces keeping the constituent molecules together and the rise of repulsive forces when one tries to push them closer to each other [2].
+However, intermolecular forces can even lead molecules to arrange into solids: molecular solids are defined as a state of matter where a theoretically infinite number of molecules is kept together in a periodic lattice by intermolecular forces [3].
 Such forces can even drive the displacement of such molecules towards different configurations in the lattice, as a phenomenon called polymorphism [4].
 Interactions between atoms (or molecules) and surfaces represent another scenario where intermolecular forces play a determinant role, which, in turn, is commonly exploited by experimental techniques such as Electrophoretic Deposition (EPD) [5] and Atomic Force Microscopy (AFM) [6].
 Furthermore, recently, nanotechnology has focused on those processes where molecular components organize themselves into more complex patterns or structures without human intervention: this bottom-up supramolecular arrangement, called self-assembly, is mediated by intermolecular forces [7] and has been proposed as a mechanism driving the origin of life [8].

-Accordingly, our knowledge of intermolecular forces is much more complete and systematic than in van der Waals' time: intermolecular interaction is defined as a physical phenomenon responsible for the attraction or the repulsion between two charge distributions (atoms, molecules, ions...)
+Accordingly, our knowledge of intermolecular forces is much more complete and systematic than in van der Waals time: intermolecular interaction is defined as a physical phenomenon responsible for the attraction or the repulsion between two charge distributions (atoms, molecules, ions...)
 [2,9].
 In particular, intermolecular forces are classified into two branches, depending on the internuclear distance at which they are effective: short-range forces and long-range forces.
 The former accounts for "chemical" effects, such as exchange interaction and covalent or ionic bond formation [10].
 Definition of the long-range forces excludes the latter effects [11].
 They are regarded as weak and grouped under the name of van der Waals forces [11].
 This definition implies that the long-range forces can be described perturbatively, by considering interaction of two independent charge distributions created by electrons and nuclei of each monomer.
-Lepous intermolecular perturbation theory [12-16] provides general and transparent expression of intermolecular potential perturbation theory [12-16] provides general and transparent expression of intermolecular potential perturbation theory [12-16] provides general and transparent expression of intermolecular potential perturbation theory [12-16] provides general and transparent expression of intermolecular potential perturbation theory [12-16] provides general and transparent expression of intermolecular potential perturbation theory [12-16] provides general and transparent expression of intermolecular potential perturbation theory [12-16] provides general and transparent expression of intermolecular potential perturbation theory [12-16] provides general and transparent expression of intermolecular potential perturbation theory [12-16] provides general and transparent expression of intermolecular potential perturbation theory [12-16] provides general and transparent expression perturbation perturbation perturbation perturbation perturbation perturbation perturbation perturbati forces.
-The potential of interacting monomers A and B has the generic asymptotic form of an inverse power series in the internuclear distance R, in the simplest exemplary case, with the long-range coefficients $C_n^{AB}$ [9,10].
+The well-known intermolecular potential creating these forces.
+The potential of interacting monomers A and B has the generic asymptotic form of an inverse power series in the internuclear distance R, in the simplest exemplary case, with the long-range coefficients C_n^{AB} [9,10].
 The latter depend on the static moments and/or response properties that characterize the charge distribution of the free monomers [2,9,10].
-In particular, enclose properties that characterize the charge distribution of the free monomers [2,9,10].
-In particular, enclose properties that characterize the charge distributions, each one creating a different force: the electrostatic contribution accounts for the interaction of the permanent multipole moments of the monomers and, consequently, is zero for spherically symmetric overall neutral charge distributions [10]; the induction contribution, scaling with the fourth inverse power of R or higher, accounts for the polarization of the charge cloud of each monomer by the electrostatic field due to each other [10]; finally, the dispersion contribution, scaling with inverse power of R equal or larger than six, accounts for the interaction due to correlations of the fluctuating multipole moments of the two monomers [10].
+In a potential energy curve, the long-range region described by the form (1.1) correspond to the asymptote of the curve